Check php-fpm-status

 The columns mean:

-PID: the PID of the process
+PID: The system PID of the process.

 States